xlayers/xlayers/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `xlayers:develop`.
+* In GitHub, send a pull request to `xlayers:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase develop -i
+    git rebase master -i
     git push -f
     ```